 Have you heard of Bora Bora?
 Of course, you have!
 What comes to mind when you think of this island?
 I think of someplace exotic, expensive, or a honeymoon destination, but it doesn’t have to be just that!
 Just dreaming about a Bora Bora holiday will put you in the perfect mood for a vacation, so get on it and book a flight or take a Holland America cruise!

-Where is Bora Bora Located?
+✦ Where is Bora Bora Located?

 Let’s Find Bora Bora First!
 In the middle of the Pacific Ocean is where you can find Bora Bora, a French territory located in French Polynesia.
 It is in the Leeward group known as the Society Islands.
-Bora Bora is an 8-hour flight from Los Angeles and 2,600 miles south of Hawaii.
+It is an 8-hour flight from Los Angeles and 2,600 miles south of Hawaii.
 I actually got there from Auckland, New Zealand on a 24-day Polynesian Crossing with the EXC In-Depth itinerary on the Holland America Ship Maasdam.

 The crystal-clear waters and stunning coral reefs are the main attractions that Mother Nature puts on full display in Bora Bora when you arrive.
-There is also a wide range of activities and adventures to go on in Bora Bora.
+There is also a wide range of activities and adventures to go on.
 As you may already know, some of the most luxurious over-water bungalows can be found in the middle of the ocean (more about that later.

 ✦ Go Snorkeling and Scuba Diving

-There is nothing better to do in Bora Bora than go on water activities.
+There is nothing better to do in Bora Bora than to go do water activities.
 One thing to do in Bora Bora is to go on a Shark and Snorkeling Safari.
 If you aren’t afraid to get up close and personal with marine life, then this is the perfect activity for you.
 Another great thing to do is Scuba Diving if you are certified or interested in getting certified!
 You can explore the coral reef and tropical fish as you dive down easily to 20 feet of crystal clear ocean water.

 But if you snorkel and want to go with a guide who will show you the reef, then one of the unique tours you can partake in is the Coral Nursery Snorkeling Tour with a marine biologist guide.
 During this 3-hour tour, you can see how marine biologists treat and tend to the coral reefs.
 A local guide will treat you to a special tour of the most beautiful marine life creatures.

-✦ Bora Bora Attraction: Visit the Lagoonarium for more Snorkeling
+✦ Visit the Lagoonarium for more Snorkeling

 Climbing adventures are not to be missed while on your Bora Bora holiday.
 A steep climb up Mount Pahia will give you a great exercise and stunning views of the ocean.
 Mount Pahia is one of three famous mountains in Bora Bora with an elevation of 2,169 feet.
 Mount Otemanu is the highest mountain in Bora Bora but it is often not climbed due to its height and slippery trails during the wet season.
 So be sure to pack your hiking or tennis shoes for this excursion.